Choosing the best ID card printer

 Lamination is a process that applies vinyl to the card.
 It is a better method of extending the life of the card than a simple overlay.

-What security features are needed on your badges?
+What security features do you need on your badges?

-The advancement of ID card printers is making security options easier and more cost effective than ever before.
-Some cards, such as a school id might not need any additional security feature.
+The advances in ID card printer technology is making security options easier and more cost effective than ever before.
+Some cards, such as school IDs, might not need any additional security feature.
 A highly secure military area might require identification with a number of security measures.
 Holograms, mag stripes, smart chips and other options are available for insuring protection in highly restricted areas.
 Manufacturers produce ID card printers with smart card and mag stripe encoders as options.
 Many printers come with lamination stations that will provide secure holograms to the finished printed badge.

-How critical is it to be for your cards to be smart?
+How critical is it that your cards are smart technology enabled?

 |